51 Best Gifts for Travelers

 Travel Gifts Under $25

 If you're not shopping for a big present, but need a white elephant gift under a certain amount or small stocking stuffers, we're going to let you in on a little secret: The Container Store has the best travel gifts.
 Yes, the store for organizing your closet!
-There are always tons of handy doodads and gadgets such as this luggage scale for $9 or this tiny lint roller for $4.
-Amazon and Target have great gifts, too.
-We love this tear-off packing checklist notepad or this tie-dye hand sanitizer keychain.
+There are always tons of handy doodads and gadgets such as this luggage scale under $15 or this tiny lint roller for $10.
+Amazon has great gifts, too.
+We love this tear-off packing checklist notepad or this keychain holder for the trendy Touchland hand sanitizer spray.